Developing improvement measures for Aboriginal students

 As a school leader, you are responsible for planning, implementing, monitoring and reporting on achievements in Aboriginal education through improved practices and student outcomes.

 When establishing improvement measures aligned with strategic directions, schools with Aboriginal students should include the appropriate system-negotiated targets.
-These targets include improvements in literacy and numeracy for all Aboriginal students, and for secondary schools, reporting on progress towards the Premier’s Priority for Aboriginal student HSC attainment while maintaining cultural identity.
+These targets include improvements in literacy and numeracy for all Aboriginal students, and for secondary schools, reporting on progress towards Aboriginal student HSC attainment while maintaining cultural identity.

 Given the under representation of Aboriginal students in the top 2 bands in NAPLAN for reading and numeracy, it is considered appropriate that system-negotiated targets may be an increase in the number of Aboriginal students in the top 3 bands in NAPLAN reading and numeracy.
 This will ensure the breadth of school strategies are focused on delivering the difference for a greater number of our Aboriginal students, as we move towards parity of outcomes for Aboriginal students.

 More information about system-negotiated targets are provided in the system-negotiated targets table.

 See the following examples of configuring system-negotiated targets for Aboriginal students.

 - Aboriginal student achievement: Proportion of Aboriginal students achieving NAPLAN top 3 bands.

 - Option 1: Schools may state the baseline and agreed range of the school-based target - for example: the proportion of Aboriginal students achieving top 3 bands in reading increases from 50% (baseline) to 57%-63% (range).

 - Option 2: Schools may state the agreed uplift in their improvement measure as a target - for example: the proportion of Aboriginal students achieving top 3 bands in reading increases by 7%.